 - Do not use kit components, which are not frozen, or which are damaged upon receipt.
-Keep the kit components for a possible claim and contact the manufacturer. - Inappropriate handling of kit components and deviations from these instructions for use may adversely affect results. - Use the corresponding version of these instructions for use (see page header) to that referred to on the package. - Do not use kit components after kit expiry date indicated on the package. - Do not mix kit components from different lots of the kit (indicated on the vial).
+Do not use if the delivery came without dry ice (but even small amount of remaining dry ice should ensure the components were frozen during the entire shipment.
+Keep the kit components for a possible claim and contact the manufacturer. - Inappropriate handling of kit components and deviations from these instructions for use may adversely affect results. - Use the version and current revision of these instructions for use (see page header) referred on the package. - Do not use kit components after kit expiry date indicated on the package. - Do not mix kit components from different lots of the kit (the LOT number of the component is indicated on the vial).